Osiyomeoh/my-dapp/README.md

    ```bash
    yarn start
    ```
-2. Open `http://localhost:3000` in your web browser.
-3. Connect your Ethereum wallet using the "Connect Wallet" button.
-4. Interact with the application's features as desired.
+2. Access the DApp at `http://localhost:3000`.

-## Contract Interaction
+## Usage Guide
-The application interacts with a smart contract on the Ethereum blockchain.
-The contract allows for various operations like registering organizations, creating tokens, adding stakeholders, and more.
+- **Connect Wallet:** Use the "Connect Wallet" button to link your Ethereum wallet.
+- **Create Vesting Schedule:** Navigate to the vesting schedule section to create schedules for different stakeholders.
+- **Manage Stakeholders:** Add or remove stakeholders and assign them to appropriate schedules.
+- **Monitor Distribution:** Keep track of token distributions as per the vesting timelines.

 ## Contributing
-Contributions to the project are welcome.
-Please follow the standard fork, branch, and pull request workflow.
+Contributions are welcome.
+Please fork the repository and submit pull requests for any enhancements.

 ## License
 This project is licensed under the MIT License